Learn TypeScript

 - Let's add the following

-method to our class:
+copymethod to our class:

-class Product { ... copy(name) { const copiedProduct = new Product(); copiedProduct.name = name; copiedProduct.price = this.price; return copiedProduct }}
+class Product { ... copy(name) { const copiedProduct = new Product(); copiedProduct.name = name; copiedProduct.price = this.price; return copiedProduct }}The method creates a new Product instance with the specified name with the price from the current instance.

 - The method's

-parameter isn't strongly-typed yet.
+nameparameter isn't strongly-typed yet.
 Add a type annotation to ensure this is a string.

 - Create a

-variable assigned to the copy of thetable1
+table2variable assigned to the copy of thetable1product with the name'Table2'.

 Notice the intellisense as you enter the code.